scsepeda/farewell-letter/README.md

-# Farewell Letter Page 💚
+# Farewell Letter Page

-*A heartfelt multilingual farewell letter with text-to-speech capabilities*
+*A  multilingual farewell letter with text-to-speech capabilities*

 [![Deployed on Vercel](https://img.shields.io/badge/Deployed%20on-Vercel-black?style=for-the-badge&logo=vercel)](https://vercel.com/scsepedas-projects/v0-farewell-letter-page)
 [![Built with v0](https://img.shields.io/badge/Built%20with-v0.app-black?style=for-the-badge)](https://v0.app/chat/projects/1DN0J6icltX)

 ## What This Does

-This is a beautiful, interactive farewell letter webpage that supports **7 languages** with advanced text-to-speech functionality.
+This is an interactive farewell letter webpage that supports **7 languages** with advanced text-to-speech functionality.
 Built with Credit Agricole's corporate branding, it provides a warm and professional way to say goodbye to colleagues and friends.

 ### Features